What is verbal reasoning?

 Some children have a knack for verbal reasoning, but for others, it doesn’t come so naturally.
 And it’s not just about being ‘good at literacy’ – children who can read and spell very well may still struggle with some of the code-based questions.
 Moreover, verbal reasoning isn’t a curriculum-based skill, so your child won’t be taught the techniques at school, and while they may make sense once they’ve been explained (and practised), at first glance, they can be baffling.

 Children also need to be good at reading questions carefully, and following the directions exactly, which can be an issue for those who tend to rush or skim-read.
-‘However, research shows that with practise, children can improve their verbal reasoning,’ says Stephen.
+‘However, research shows that with practice, children can improve their verbal reasoning,’ says Stephen.

 Helping your child practise verbal reasoning at home